MathyouMB/website/src/content/articles/is-leetcode-worth-it.md

 If you really think about it, questions focused on optimizing time and space complexity are really just **math problems** in disguise.

 While they do help assess a candidate’s knowledge of computer science concepts, the reality is that candidates, driven by the desire to ace interviews, turn to **pattern recognition-based studying** to memorize solutions and guarantee success.

-The combination of strict time constraints in online assessments and live interviews, paired with the stress of high-stakes evaluations, pushes candidates to prioritize speed over genuine understanding.

 The reality is that if you were to ask a candidate if they could solve a LeetCode hard and they actually knew the answer instantly, they probably memorized the solution.